1800s

 http://en.wikipedia.org/wiki/Kodak_DCS

 CASIO CP-300 - 1994.
 These photos of a previously unknown Casio camera were submitted by a collector in Austria.
 There was no other information on the net about this camera when we received the photos.
-It was a combo model, sold along with another Casio product which was required in order to produce digital photos.
-Current street value about $20-$30.
+It was a combo model, sold as an accessory with Casio printer products which were required in order to produce low-quality, black & white photo prints.
+Current street value is about $10-$20.
 In an attempt to learn more about the Casio CP-300 we contacted Casio USA.
 A helpful young lady there then contacted Casio of Japan on our behalf.
 Casio of Japan responded quickly with the only information they still had available concerning the CP-300 - a web site address - our web site!
 However, if you happen to travel to Japan you may see one at a flea market being sold for just a few dollars.
 If so, please keep us in mind as we would like to add one to our collection.
+Original MSRP about $149.
+For more detailed information see Dennis van Hall's site below.

 https://www.digitalkameramuseum.de/en/cameras/item/casio-cp-300-ccd-camera